KaileyLiou/KaileyLiou/README.md

 - Began coding in middle school and have been expanding my skills over the past year
 - Passionate about web development, app development, cybersecurity, robotics, and AI
+- Programmer for my school's FRC robotics team
+- Member of my school's Hack Club and the international Hack Club community
 - Currently working on building a fully functional iOS app
 - [Check out my personal website](https://kaileyliou.github.io/Personal-Website/)